JohanLi233/Auto-GO/README.md

-# GO
+# Auto-GO

-### !
-At this time, only player agent, sequential agent and random agent are implemented
-### By default random agent will be run
+## Agents will be playing against each other in a game of Go

 # Modify play.py and settings.py and use different agents
 # To run the code, use
 `python3 play.py`